shehio/AMATH583/ps5b/Questions.rst

 * Which methods did you implement?
 CSR -> matvec
 CSC -> t_matvec

+These are the only one that don't require locks.
+For the other ones, to avoid race conditions, we will have to use locks which are extremely expensive.

 * How much parallel speedup do you see for the methods that you implemented for 1, 2, 4, and 8 threads?
 1 threads